turingschool/front-end-curriculum/lessons/up-git-creek.md

 ---
 title: Git and GitHub
-length:
-tags: version control, git, github
+tags: version control, git, github, cheat-sheet
 ---

 # Falling In Love with Git in Six Acts